Skip to contents

 Variable Selection

-The predictors indicating climate extreme values are identified with the suffixes _min and _max in trees_predictors, with the exception of rainfall, where rainfall_driest_month and rainfall_wettest_month represent the monthly minimum and maximum respectively.
+Here we want to focus on the predictors indicating extreme environmental values.
+These are identified with the suffixes _min and _max in trees_predictors, with the exception of rainfall, where rainfall_driest_month and rainfall_wettest_month represent the monthly minimum and maximum respectively.
+The code below selects these predictors, and excludes ndvi_*.

 trees_extremes <- grep(